Endy Semeleer: Welterweight champion

 Semeleer faced the second-ranked Glory welterweight contender Alim Nabiev for the vacant Glory Welterweight Championship at Glory 82 on 19 November 2022.
 He won the fight by split decision, with three judges scoring the bout 48–47 in his favor, while the remaining two judges scored it 49–46 and 48–47 for Nabiev.

 Semeleer made his first welterweight title defense against Murthel Groenhart at Glory 85 on 29 April 2023.
 He retained the title by unanimous decision, after knocking Groenhart down several times, with all five judges awarding him a 50–42 scorecard.

 Semeleer made his second title defense against the #1 ranked Glory welterweight contender Jay Overmeer at Glory: Collision 5 on 17 June 2023.
 He retained the title by unanimous decision.

 Semeleer made his third Glory Welterweight Championship defense against Anwar Ouled-Chaib at Glory 90 on 23 December 2023.
 He won the fight by a first-round knockout.

 Title loss

 Semeleer made his fourth Glory Welterweight Championship defense against Chico Kwasi at Glory 91 on 27 April 2024.
 He lost the fight by a second-round technical knockout.

 Semeleer faced the reigning Glory Lightweight champion Tyjani Beztati in a welterweight bout at Glory 93 on 20 July 2024.
 He lost the fight by unanimous decision.

+Mixed martial arts career

+Semeleer announced a transition to MMA in June 2026, and signed with the Dutch promotion Levels Fight League.